siberianfox/g2wiki/g2dialect-Gcode-Standards.md

 - Tormach
 - CNC Cookbook

+It also lists Reprap, Machinekit, TinyG and other usage that is incompatible with the common usage, and provides some notes and some recommendations for alternatives.

 ##Consensus Gcode Usage
 The table below shows rough consensus for from the above sources.
-Incompatible Reprap, Machinekit and TinyG usage is provided in the next table, along with notes and some recommendations for alternatives.

 	Gcode | Command | Usage / Notes
 	--------|-------------|-----------------------------
 	G0 | Coordinated Straight Motion Rapid Rate (Rapid Traverse) |